Go Ad-Free

 In other words, when muscles are overworked and exhausted, they send signals to the spinal cord that turn on a reflex that in turn triggers painful muscle cramps.
 If you could interrupt that spinal reflex by stimulating nerves in the mouth, throat and stomach, you might be able to turn off the cramps.
 Research now supports this hypothesis.

-Turning ON TRP Channels:
+Turning on TRP Channels:

 That is precisely what happens when you stimulate TRP channels with strong flavors (Muscle & Nerve, May 9, 2017).
 Researchers at Penn State University used a double blind, randomized, cross-over design to test this approach.
 Subjects drank either a strong-flavored placebo beverage or the special drink that stimulates TRP channels (capsicum, cinnamon, ginger).
 Fifteen minutes later they performed a challenging exercise designed to induce muscle cramps.